LSL Property Services Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-LSL Property Services PLC has executed a share buyback, purchasing 10,554 ordinary shares at an average price of GBp 306.8276 as part of its ongoing buyback program.
-This move, facilitated by Deutsche Numis, reflects the company’s strategy to manage its capital structure and potentially enhance shareholder value by holding the repurchased shares in treasury, impacting the total shares with voting rights.
+LSL Property Services PLC announced the repurchase of 30,000 ordinary shares at a price of 250.88 pence each as part of its ongoing share buyback program.
+This transaction, executed through Shore Capital, is part of a strategy to manage the company’s capital structure and enhance shareholder value, with the repurchased shares held in treasury, impacting the total voting rights and shareholding structure.

-The most recent analyst rating on (GB:LSL) stock is a Buy with a £4.28 price target.
+The most recent analyst rating on (GB:LSL) stock is a Hold with a £308.00 price target.
 To see the full list of analyst forecasts on LSL Property Services stock, see the GB:LSL Stock Forecast page.

 Spark’s Take on GB:LSL Stock